 2. Repatriation and medical evacuation

 In the event of an accident or emergency that takes place while you’re on a trip beyond Singapore’s shores, are you covered for a medical evacuation or repatriation?
 You’d need to check that this option is available in your contract prior to embarking on your weekend trips or longer holidays, so that when the need arises, you can be easily evacuated and brought back to Singapore for treatment, and to be close to your loved ones.

-Every insurance policy has repayment ceilings, so it is essential to know the kind of ceiling you have in your health insurance contract (like ‘policy limit’, ‘lifetime limit’, ‘annual limit’, or ‘event limit’) and the maximum amount it allows.
+Every insurance policy has limits, so it is essential to know the kind of limit you have in your health insurance contract (like ‘policy limit’, ‘lifetime limit’, ‘annual limit’, or ‘event limit’) and the maximum amount it allows.
 You’d then know if you have enough coverage based on your needs and requirements.
 (For more information, refer to the Ministry of Health website for medical costs in Singapore).

 4. The waiting period

 Does your health insurance contract have ‘waiting periods’?
 These are periods of time that you will not be able to receive reimbursements for your health expenditures – maternity being the most common case.
 Most insurance contracts include a ‘waiting period’ of 10 to 12 months for maternity, which means you are only covered for maternity care after this period.
 If you get pregnant during the waiting period, you’ll only be reimbursed for the maternity health expenditures incurred after this delay – meaning that you’d have to pay for any prior costs.
 Do bear in mind that no insurance company will cover your pregnancy and delivery if you are already pregnant when you purchase a policy with them.